azazar/collections-nns/README.md

 ## Notes
 - Built for personal use; unless you lack better alternatives, consider other solutions first.
-- Results are not perfect and some known bugs remain unfixed (plus others we probably have not discovered yet).
+- Results are not perfect and some known bugs remain unfixed (plus others I probably have not discovered yet).
 - Code is old and rough around the edges—still fast and good enough for my use case, so expect no cleanup work.

 ## Highlights